FusionAuth/fusionauth-site/astro/src/content/articles/ciam/unlocking-growth-low-friction-signup-process.md

 ---
-title: "Unlocking Growth: Why a Low Friction User Signup Process is Crucial for Your Business"
+title: "Unlocking Growth: Why A Low Friction User Signup Process Is Crucial For Your Business"
 description: What is the overall value of low-friction user signups?
 This article covers all the ways low-friction signups add value to your application and business.
 section: CIAM
 author: Hannah Sutor